MahsaFarjadnia/kth-lil-supplementary-material/README.md

 If you use the data or coefficients from this repository, please cite the original manuscript:

 > Farjadnia, M., Fontan, A., Molinari, M., Johansson, K. H.
-> “Energy performance impacts of occupant-driven window operation,” manuscript submitted for publication, 2025.
+> “Assessing the Impact of Occupant Behavior on Residential Building Performance: A Case Study of Window Operation,” manuscript submitted for publication, 2026.